unixsurfer/anycast_healthchecker/README.rst

 **anycast-healthchecker** monitors a service by doing periodic health checks and based on the result instructs `Bird`_ daemon to either advertise or withdraw the route to reach the monitored service.
 As a result Bird will only advertise routes for healthy services.
+Routes for IPv4 and IPv6 addresses are supported.

 Bird must be configured in a certain way to interface properly with anycast-healthchecker.
 The configuration is detailed later in this document.